miladt199/Math589A_Fall25_Assignment1/README.md

   arithmetic that the roots are real.

 ## Submission

+  *
-  * Your submission should be a GitHub or another repository supported by Gradescope.
+  * Your submission should be a submission of a complete GitHub or another repository supported  by Gradescope.
+Do not submit individual files or Zip archive of your repository.

   * As the first step you should clone this repository.
   * You must provide unit tests